R in Posit Workbench

 # /usr/local/bin/R

-Depending on how you installed R, the result of which R may point directly to the R interpreter, or it may point to a symlink.
-Check by taking the output of which R and running the following command in the terminal:
+Depending on how R is configured, the result of which R may point directly to the R interpreter or to a symlink.
+Verify using the output of which R (from the previous example) and running the following command in the terminal:

 ls -l /usr/local/bin/R